The Wadi Rum Desert

 The currency in Jordan is the Jordanian Dinar (JOD).
 For the latest exchange rates please see www.xe.com

 It is best to take cash in US dollars, GB pound or Euros and exchange it locally.
+US Dollars are the most commonly used currency so will be easiest to exchange.
+There is currency exchange next to Baggage Claim as you exit the airport or you can exchange your cash in the currency exchange, hotels or banks, generally these offer the best rates than the airport.
 Credit and Debit cards are widely accepted and there are ATMs in the larger towns and cities.
 Travelers cheques are best avoided as you will be charged a hefty commission for exchanging them.

 Tips

-You should budget for tips for your tour guide and Bedouin trekking guides.
-The tip amount should be based on the service you feel you have received but $3 per person per day is average.
+You should budget for tips for your lead guide, Wadi Rum guide, cook and driver.
+The tip amount should be based on the service you feel you have received but $175-200 per person should provide enough tips for your trip.

 Formalities & health